 Vortex (n.) - a mass of whirling fluid or air, especially a whirlpool or whirlwind.

 Wonderfruit: A Celebration of the Arts is an extraordinary melting pot of infinitely talented artists, artisans, crafters, chefs, dancers, musicians and performance artists from all corners of the globe.
 We were lucky enough to experience Wonderfruit in all its glory its first two years open.
 We frolicked in tapioca fields, participated in a mandala carving workshop, practiced yoga, danced with members of an Indian folk band, witnessed drum circles, lounged on waterbeds inside an inflatable bubble-maze, enjoyed breakfast tacos in the morning and fell asleep in our hammocks every night to the sounds of birds chirping and music still blasting.

 Every time I walked into the classroom, someone screamed, “PLEASE STAND UP!”
 Followed by, “GOOOOD MORNING, TEACHA!”
-It was intensely refreshing being faced with a group of young humans who were so genuinely and collectively happy to be right where they were at any given moment.
-And better yet, I was in charge of what and how they would learn that day?
+Each day was sobering and refreshing, standing up in front of so many young humans who were so genuinely and collectively happy to be right where they were at any given moment.
+And better yet, I was in charge of what and how they would learn that day?!
 Bring it on.

 Despite having grown up in Hong Kong and traveled to a few of the farthest corners of the world, Richmond, Virginia will always be home.
 Richmond has come a long way in the past 10 years and has a lot to offer.
 I love the old town houses of the fan, the constant buzz of VCU, the tranquility of the James River and the consistently expanding restaurant, bar and music scene.
 The city is the former capital of the confederacy and the Robert E. Lee monument directly behind my house is a constant reminder of the history and significance this state capital holds.